-In July 2011, Isola joined the Electronic Industry Citizenship Coalition (EICC) as an applicant member.
-As we work toward becoming a full member of the EICC, we have begun to review our supply chain, our supplier practices and our policies and procedures with respect to our suppliers.
-As a result of this review, we have begun to take actions to ensure that our direct supply chain is free from forced labor, slavery or human trafficking, including the following:
+As a full member of the Electronic Industry Citizenship Coalition (EICC), we review our supply chain, our suppliers’ practices and our policies and procedures with respect to our suppliers to ensure that our direct supply chain is free from forced labor, slavery or human trafficking, including the following:

-- Written Policies and Procedures: In connection with joining the EICC, Isola has adopted the EICC Code of Conduct and is working toward full implementation of it within our company.
-The EICC Code of Conduct contains internationally recognized labor and human rights standards which include, among other things, freely chosen employment, child labor avoidance, restrictions on working hours, and humane treatment of employees.
+- Written Policies and Procedures: In connection with joining the EICC, Isola has adopted the EICC Code of Conduct.
+The EICC Code of Conduct contains internationally recognized labor and human rights standards that include, among other things, freely chosen employment, child labor avoidance, restrictions on working hours, and humane treatment of employees.
 Further, the EICC Code of Conduct requires that we operate our business in compliance with all applicable labor laws, rules and regulations, including but not limited to, all laws forbidding the solicitation, facilitation or any other use of slavery or human trafficking, as those terms are defined in the Act.
-Presently, Isola has purchasing agreements or purchase order terms and conditions in place with most of our direct suppliers.
-In 2012, we intend to review the terms and conditions of each of these agreements and revise them as necessary to include language requiring each of our suppliers to comply with international standards and applicable laws and regulations that prohibit forced labor, slavery or human trafficking.
+We have purchase agreements or purchase order terms and conditions in place requiring our suppliers to comply with international standards and applicable laws and regulations that prohibit forced labor, slavery or human trafficking.

-- Supplier Certifications: In 2012, we will require all of our suppliers to certify their compliance with EICC Code of Conduct, including the provisions barring the use of forced labor, slavery or human trafficking.
+- Supplier Certifications: In 2015, we will verify that all of our suppliers have certified their compliance with EICC Code of Conduct, including the provisions barring the use of forced labor, slavery or human trafficking.

-- Accountability Standards: Isola has a zero tolerance policy for violations of the laws banning forced labor, slavery or human trafficking.
-Should we determine that one of our suppliers has violated any of these laws, we will take immediate action to remove the supplier from our approved vendor list.
-In addition, any Isola employee who fails to alert executive management of any prohibited activities concerning slavery and trafficking by Isola suppliers will be subject to discipline up to and including termination of employment.
+- Accountability Standards: Isola has a zero tolerance policy for violation of the laws banning forced labor, slavery or human trafficking.
+If we determine that a supplier violated any of these laws, we will remove the supplier from our approved vendor list.
+In addition, any Isola employee who fails to alert executive management of any prohibited activities concerning slavery and trafficking by Isola suppliers will be subject to discipline, up to and including termination of employment.